knitterJ/the-easiest-and-the-fastest-way-to-start-using-OpenGL/Windows/3.GLAD-or-GLEW-alternatively/readme.md

-What's interesting OpenGL is already preinstalled in your Windows, but we still need to add two libs.
+## What are OpenGL loading libraries?

-GLAD is a library that loads pointers to OpenGL functions at runtime and it's required to access functions from modern OpenGL (versions above 1.1)
+What's interesting, OpenGL is already preinstalled in your Windows, but it's still necesary to configure a loading library.
+Loading library is responsible for loading pointers to OpenGL functions at runtime.
+This way, it saves you from the hassle of loading OpenGL functions manually.